-Seven months pregnant and I suddenly had the urge to master the chocolate chip cookie.
+I was seven months pregnant, and I suddenly had the urge to master the chocolate chip cookie.
 Who doesn’t want to be the mom with the best chocolate chip cookies?
 I envisioned an oversized chewy classic cookie – one that would be on repeat for me to make with my family.

 But, it didn’t come to me as naturally as I had hoped.
-Actually, this recipe was a complete accident.
+This recipe was a complete accident.

 I prefer to use chocolate chunks, rather than chips.
 Typically I use Bakers chocolate and coarsely chop it, but you can use your favourite chocolate brand!
 I have used both semi-sweet and dark chocolate for these cookies.
 Be sure to reserve some chocolate chunks for topping the dough after you have shaped them.
 This creates a perfect bakery-style look.

-Sprinkle Cookies with some course salt while still warm if you like a touch of saltiness with your sweet.
+Sprinkle Cookies with some coarse salt while still warm if you like a touch of saltiness with your sweet.

 Don’t crowd your cookies on the pan!
 Allow for them to spread

 Donia Farms Sea Salted Butter Softened